 Gaining in popularity and revered for its scent, ylang ylang is extracted by steam distillation of fresh flowers of the ylang ylang tree, which is found in rainforests in a number of Asian and South Pacific Islands.
 Research published in June 2006 documents noted ylang ylang’s efficacy in helping to relieve depression and anxiety.
 Therapists are beginning to use the oil in massages and steam treatments.

-Whether you choose to enjoy the gentle hands of a therapist such as Luplow, or luxuriate in a warm bath perfumed with lavender or ylang ylang, the destressing benefits of pure essential oils are a welcome trend that is destined to grow.
+Whether you choose to enjoy the gentle hands of a massage therapist or luxuriate in a warm bath perfumed with lavender or ylang ylang, the destressing benefits of pure essential oils are a welcome trend that is destined to grow.